bjornsturmberg/EMUstack/docs/source/fem_2d.rst

 Note that the area of the unit cell must always be unity!
 This has been assumed throughout the theoretical derivations.

+A guide to making your own mesh from scratch is presented `here <http://numbat-au.readthedocs.io/en/latest/fem.html>`_.
+While the geometry in this example is different from those typically examined with EMUstack, the process is the same.

 FEM Errors